-The company has made a loan to THFCC which has on-lent the proceeds to the loan to GGL, a registered provider of social housing.
-The company's viability is dependent on the ongoing receipt of interest and principal from its borrower, THFCC, in accordance with its loan agreement (and who is dependent on the ongoing receipt of interest from its borrower, GGL) thereby ensuring that the company is able to meet its obligations under the terms of its funding arrangements in addition to covering operating costs.
+The company has made a loan to The Housing Finance Corporation (THFC), a related entity, who has on lent the proceeds of the loan to registered providers of social housing.
+The ongoing viability of the company is dependent on the ongoing receipt of interest and principal from its borrower in accordance with its loan agreement thereby ensuring that the company is able to meet its obligations under the terms of its funding arrangements in addition to covering operating costs.

-The company has concluded that there are sufficient mitigants in place to ensure there is no material impact on the GGL's business such that it would encounter difficulty in meeting its loan obligations with THFCC and hence the company.
+The company has concluded that there are sufficient mitigants in place to ensure there is no material impact on its borrower's businesses such that that it would encounter difficulty in meeting its loan obligations.
 These mitigants include government measures to support tenant incomes, the high proportion of tenant rental income payable by housing benefit and the strong liquidity position of the sector in general.

-At the date of signing the accounts there is no evidence to suggest that the borrower will be unable to meet its covenants in the foreseeable future.
+At the date of signing the accounts there is no evidence to suggest that the company or its borrower will be unable to meet its covenants in the foreseeable future.

 In accordance with the terms of a corporate services agreement, all operations of the company are provided by T.H.F.C.
-(Services) Limited (THFCS), a subsidiary of The Housing Finance Corporation Limited, under the terms of a corporate services agreement.
+(Services) Limited (THFCS), a subsidiary of THFC (and also the company's parent) under the terms of a corporate services agreement.
 In the view of the company's directors the operations of THFCS transitioned smoothly to remote working during the early stages of the pandemic and there has been no interruption to operations nor prospect of any such interruption which could affect the company.